The best diet for weight loss: The bottom line

 - Rigorous diets that eliminate food groups are not sustainable in the long term.

 Should I cut out carbs for weight loss?

 Carbs have been demonised in the media recently.
-Although reducing the number of carbs you eat in favour of healthy fats and protein could help some people lose weight, it is by no means necessary to eliminate carbs.
+Although reducing the number of carbs you eat in favour of healthy fats and protein could help some people lose weight, eliminating carbs is by no means necessary.

 People tend to shed what is known as ‘water weight’ when they eat fewer carbs.
 As your body uses up its glycogen stores, it releases water particles bound to glycogen, and you will appear to be losing significant amounts of weight quite quickly.

 This is what’s usually happening when people go on a crash diet – and is also partly why the weight is so easy to put back on.
-It’s mostly just water!
-It is not the same as body fat loss.
+It’s mostly just water.
+It’s not the same as body fat loss.

-This may sound ideal, but while a keto diet does burn fat, it’s quite challenging to follow effectively in the long term, as one slip up will take you out of ketosis temporarily.
+This may sound ideal, but while a keto diet does burn fat, it’s pretty challenging to follow effectively in the long term, as one slip-up will take you out of ketosis temporarily.

-Here is some inspiration on how to eat low-carb, complete with recipes, easy swaps, and ideas.
+Here’s some inspiration for eating lower-carb, complete with recipes, easy swaps, and ideas.

-- It is not necessary to eliminate carbs from your diet to achieve weight loss.
+- It’s not necessary to eliminate carbs from your diet to achieve weight loss.

-- Reducing carbs, in favour of healthy fats and protein can be an excellent way to reduce your overall energy intake while remaining satisfied.
+- Reducing carbs, in favour of healthy fats, protein, and fibre from vegetables and other plant foods can be an excellent way to reduce your overall energy intake while remaining satisfied.